-“This year, we’ve actually been working on some new green ideas that might appeal to a lot of people along these lines,” Di Natale said.
+“This year, we’ve actually been working on some new green ideas.
+All that might appeal to a lot of people along these lines,” Di Natale said.
 “Something to consider is installing solar panels on rooftops.
-It saves money when it can be used to create power for your property and, of course, many folks look at it as better for the environment.”
+It saves money especially when it can be used to create power for your property.
+So of course, many folks look at it as better for the environment.”

 To do her part to help the environment, Emma Grace Rogers Carillo of Middletown resolved to stop throwing things away.
 Instead, she joined a “buy nothing” Facebook group.

 “I donate what I have and don’t need anymore,” she said.
 “And someone else is happy because they have something they wanted, but couldn’t buy for themselves.”

 Pawling resident Ellie Savoy has also been working hard for the last three years to buy very little and reduce waste.

 “I recycle everything I possibly can and I even give the pulp from our juices to a local guy to compost,” she said.
 “I don’t believe in new year resolutions anymore because they don’t last.
 Every day I am conscious of my carbon footprint.
 It’s been a gradual process over several years.”